vaadin/flow/flow-plugins/flow-gradle-plugin/README.md

 }
 ```

+### Local Maven repository

+Alternatively, you can build and publish the Flow Gradle plugin into the local Maven repository which allows using it in your Gradle project afterward:

+1. Clone the Base Starter Gradle project.
+2. Add `mavenLocal()` to `buildscript.repositories`.
+3. Add `dependencies { classpath 'com.vaadin:flow-gradle-plugin:24.0-SNAPSHOT' }` to `buildscript.repositories`.
+4. Run `./flow-plugins/flow-gradle-plugin/gradlew clean build publishToMavenLocal` in the Flow repo folder.
+5. If you now run `./gradlew vaadinPrepareFrontend` in the Starter project folder, Gradle will use the local version of the Flow plugin.
+You can verify that by adding `println()` statements into the `VaadinPrepareFrontendTask` class.

 ## License

 This plugin is distributed under the Apache License 2.0 license.
 For more information about the license see the LICENSE file
 in the root directory of the repository.
 A signed CLA is required when contributing to the project.

 See [CONTRIBUTING](CONTRIBUTING.md) for instructions for getting the plugin sources, and for compiling and using the plugin locally.